- Program Areas

 Dr. Karen Schultz | Boeing

-Replacing exterior coating systems that no longer meet their performance requirements generates a significant environmentally hazardous materials waste stream composed of the combined coating material with solvents and media used to remove the coatings as well as the release of hazardous materials used to prepare the surface and reapply the coating system components.
-Specialty coating systems, in particular, are proving to be less durable in service than predicted by current accelerated test methods.
+Replacing exterior coating systems that no longer meet their performance requirements generates a significant amount of environmentally hazardous materials.
+Low observable (LO) coating systems, in particular, are proving to be much less durable in service than is predicted by current accelerated test methods.
 The more frequent replacement of these coatings is a cost and waste management issue for Department of Defense (DoD) depot and field operations.
-The objective of this project is to develop a fundamental understanding of the root cause of coating system degradation and failure and to develop an accelerated test protocol and analysis methodology to accurately replicate failure modes observed and predict performance lifetime of the coating systems in service environments.
+The objective of this project was to develop an understanding of multilayer coating system degradation and failure, and to develop an accelerated test protocol and analysis methodology to accurately replicate failure modes observed, that can be used to better predict performance of current and future coating systems in service environments.

-Current accelerated testing methods for specialty coating systems do not accurately simulate damage modes that are relevant to field failures and do not generate data that can be used to accurately quantify specialty coating performance lifetime.
-To overcome this issue, the researchers will use in situ monitoring of coating system characteristics and substrate corrosion that can be associated with moisture ingression as well as in situ and ex situ measurements of physical and chemical changes in the individual coating system components to determine the causes and damage modes of failure.
-Using this data along with modeling to understand transport mechanisms and properties change rates, the researchers will design temperature and humidity cycles where they control moisture gradients across the coating system and understand changes in intra and interlayer properties.
-A test coupon and fixture will be designed so that mechanical stresses can be applied to the coating system in the exposure environment to evaluate the combined effects of mechanical stresses and environmental exposure (photochemical, temperature, humidity, corrosives).
-The experimental and damage accumulation modeling data will support coating development, selection, and certification for use in a variety of service environments.
-The data will form the basis for a follow-on effort to develop a lifetime prediction tool that can be used by coatings developers to speed development of high performance coating components and systems and by vehicle designers to predict maintenance intervals and sustainment costs.
+Current accelerated testing methods for multilayer coating systems do not accurately simulate damage modes that are relevant to field failures and do not generate data that can be used to accurately predict coating performance in service.
+To overcome this issue, both in situ monitoring of individual coating layers and ex situ measurements of physical and chemical changes were used to characterize moisture ingress in the individual coating system components and to determine the causes and damage modes of failure.
+Using these data, along with modeling to understand transport mechanisms and property change rates, temperature and humidity cycles were designed to control moisture gradients across the coating system.
+Test coupons and fixtures were designed so that mechanical stresses could be applied to the coating system in the exposure environments to evaluate the combined effects of mechanical stresses and environmental exposure (temperature, humidity, etc.).